-Another factor in Costa Rica’s English speaking favor is its Caribbean side.
-You’ll find the Caribbean coast a theme running through this article.
+Another factor in Costa Rica’s English-speaking favor is its Caribbean side.
 Throughout Central America, from Belize on down, Caribbean communities speak English.
 You’ll often hear people seamlessly mixing English, Spanish, and Creole into one unique idiomatic blend.

-- Costa Rica EF English Proficiency Rating: 36th in the world / 2nd in Latin America / 1st in Central America (excluding Belize)
+- Costa Rica EF English Proficiency Rating for 2022: 37th in the world (down one spot from 36th in 2021) / 2nd in Latin America / 1st in Central America (excluding Belize)

 But looking under the hood, you shouldn’t be too surprised.
-With its long Caribbean coast and Bay Islands of Roatán, Utila, and Guanaja, English is as important as Spanish.
-Elsewhere in Honduras, many people have relatives living in the United States and English often filters back that way.
+With its long Caribbean coast and Bay Islands of Roatán, Utila, and Guanaja, English is as important as Spanish in Honduras.
+Many people have relatives living in the United States and English often filters back that way.

-- Honduras EF English Proficiency Rating: 49th in the world / 8th in Latin America / 2nd in Central America (excluding Belize)
+- Honduras EF English Proficiency Rating for 2022: 48th in the world (up from 47th in 2021) / 7th in Latin America / 2nd in Central America (excluding Belize)

 El Salvador is the next country on the EF English Proficiency Index after Costa Rica and Honduras.
 It’s another country with a massive diaspora living outside of its borders.

-- El Salvador EF English Proficiency Rating: 56th in the world / 11th in Latin America / 3rd in Central America (excluding Belize)
+- El Salvador EF English Proficiency Rating for 2022: 50th in the world (up from 56th in 2021) / 9th in Latin America / 3rd in Central America (excluding Belize)

-Next comes Guatemala on the list.
+Next comes Guatemala.
 It’s no surprise Central America’s largest population speaks among the least English.
 With a massive indigenous community, many Guatemalans are already bilingual, with languages like K’iche commonly spoken alongside Spanish.
 And monolingual K’iche speakers often want to prioritize learning Spanish over English.
 It’s understandable.

 Speaking of learning Spanish, Guatemala is popular with foreigners for that, too.
 It’s a hotbed of full immersion courses, where you go and spend time living with a Guatemalan family with no English to force yourself to learn Spanish.
 English is down the list in Guatemala.

-That said, you’ll find plenty of English in the tourist town of Antigua, where many expats live.
+That said, Guatemala has shot five places up the list since last year, which is a huge positive.
+You’ll also find plenty of English in the tourist town of Antigua, where many expats live.
 There’s also the community of Livingston where, like the rest of Caribbean Central America, you’ll hear that exotic mixture of English, Spanish, and Creole.

-Guatemala EF English Proficiency Rating: 63rd in the world / 14th in Latin America / 5th in Central America (excluding Belize)
+- Guatemala EF English Proficiency Rating for 2022: 58th in the world (up from 63rd in 2021) / 13th in Latin America / 4th in Central America (excluding Belize)

-When talking about English speaking countries in Central America, it should come as no surprise that Nicaragua ranks the lowest.
+When talking about English-speaking countries in Central America, it should come as no surprise that Nicaragua ranks among the lowest.